A Loft Gets A Nordic Look For Bathrooms and Closets

 Now you might be wondering why a whole year lapsed between Felix posting the project, and the project breaking ground.
 This is a story of perseverance paying off: Sweeten Expert Alan, who Felix chose from several Sweeten matches, patiently checked in with Felix over the course of the next dozen months as she updated and changed the details of the renovation.
 “We were laughing about it, because it was really just shy of a year of us meeting [for the first time] and me pulling the trigger,” Felix recalled.
 “That was really why I went with him—he stuck with me through the procrastination!”

 Once Felix signed on the dotted line, things picked up pace.
 Alan was helpful in the planning stages by assisting her in decision-making about layout, materials, and finishes.
 She would send him links and he gave feedback about whether a choice might work.
 Felix and Alan also worked together to carve up what once was open, under-utilized space right outside of the original bathroom.
 They physically mapped out where walls would go for the new half-bath and closets, and worked with the building’s condo board and architect to review the plans and work through permit filing requirements.
 Inside the existing full bath, they decided to keep both the sink and the toilet in the original location, but moved the tub slightly to make room for an extra linen closet behind the bathroom door.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Felix’s original vision of a “Scandinavian feel” was brought to life through gray and white finishes with wood and colorful accents.
 In the full bath, Felix chose a gray slate tile for the floor, to contrast against the white bathtub, toilet, and vanity.
 For the walls, she chose a matte white subway tile from Nemo Tile, intending to lay it horizontally, but changed direction when she realized that the tile fit perfectly along the tub when laid vertically.
 A glass partition maintains the overall minimalist look.
 Alan’s team recessed a large mirrored medicine cabinet into the wall, providing ample storage.
 Felix also appreciated that the understated palette of the permanent fixtures meant that she could change out bright hooks and towels without having to worry about clashing colors.